Jony635/Automated-Builds-with-Appveyor/docs/publishing_files.md

 ```
 appveyor.yml
 ```
 Appveyor.yml is a file that has to be in the root of our repository and contains all instructions Appveyor will do before, during or after the build process.
+You can become really crazy with this feature, which has a lot of utilities you can made use.
+Here I will show you how to build a zip file with multiple files in different locations on Appveyor server.